bjhaid/bjhaid.github.io/_posts/2015-02-14-when-null-nullifies-default.md

 Boom! now our client code behaves just as expected.
 &nbsp;
-The above solution works with `ref_id` being `NOT NULL`
+The solutions would work with `ref_id` being `NOT NULL`
 &nbsp;
 Thanks for reading!
 &nbsp;
 &nbsp;
-PS The queries above are all postgres specific but the idea should work across databases that comply with the sql standard.
+PS: The queries above are all postgres specific but the idea should work across databases that comply with the sql standard.